 Rainy Day Games for Big Kids

-Check out their top 5!
+Check out their top picks, you guys!

-If you aren’t familiar with this game, the object is to blindly guess your opponent’s ship locations and sink them!
+With that said, if you aren’t familiar with this game, the object is to blindly guess your opponent’s ship locations and sink them!

-Seriously, so much fun!
+Seriously, so much fun, you guys!

 Honestly, my 11-year-old and I play this more than anyone else in our house.